AMadharha/Daily-Tech-News/README.md

     <li>r/apple</li>
     <li>r/technology</li>
   </ul>
   The bot will tweet out the title of the post and the associated article link.
-It will also generate 5 hashtags relating to the article (included in the tweet) and generate 5 hashtags relating to the article.
+It will also find 5 keywords in the article to use as hashtags within the tweet.
 It will post everyday at 9AM EST.
   <br>
   <br>
   Twitter: https://twitter.com/DailyTechnoNews